 Appropriately Uses Anti-Anxiety Medication

-This tells you the percent of patients who were prescribed antianxiety drugs.
-These medications are generally given to patients suffering from anxiety and depression.
+This is the percent of residents given antianxiety drugs.
+Antianxiety drugs are prescribed to patients experiencing anxiety and depression.

 Managing Depression Among Residents